How to Use This Tool

 Presentation Designers

-Match slide colors to brand palettes by sampling from logos, photos, and brand guides used in presentations.
+Match slide colors to brand palettes by sampling from logos, photos, and reference brand guides.

 Pick colors from reference designs to build custom themes, dark modes, and color schemes for websites and apps.